rokket-labs/react-admin-rokket-providers/README.md

   command line
 ```

-Be sure to install the necessary packages to run the template
+Be sure to install the necessary packages to run your project

 ```bash
   yarn install